 At the end of the reporting period, financial assets and liabilities measured at fair value through profit or loss are measured at fair value from the transaction date.
-Gains and losses arising from fair value changes of "financial assets and liabilities measured at fair value through profit or loss" are recognized in the statement of profit or loss under net trading income in the period of their occurrence.
+Gains and losses arising from fair value changes of FVTPL financial assets and liabilities are recognized in the statement of profit or loss under net trading income in the period of their occurrence.
 Interest along with the purchased discount or premium are recognized over time to net interest income using the effective interest method.

-At the moment of initial recognition of a financial asset or financial liability, the Group measures it at its fair value plus transaction costs, if material, in the case of a financial asset or financial liability not measured at fair value through profit or loss.
+At the moment of initial recognition of a financial asset or financial liability, the Bank measures it at its fair value plus transaction costs, if material, in the case of a financial asset or financial liability not measured at fair value through profit or loss.